Enhanced sampling methods for molecular dynamics simulations: Introduction

-There are very certainly other binary methods of classification that could be used which are not immediately obvious in Figure~\ref{fig:scheme}.
-For example, there are two main ways to impart additional structure to a system that can aid in enhanced sampling.
-One of these ways is to create partitions of configuration space that are completely nonoverlapping; this can be done by creating sets of coordinates that all have the same value of some function of the coordinates, or \hypertarget{ref:CV} {collective variable}, like all the configurations with the same energy or same distance between two specified particles.
-The second main way to add structure to a system is to create new ensembles that all share the same configurations, but the probabilities for each ensemble are different.
-For example, each separate ensemble could be simulated at a different temperature, thus states of different energies will have different probabilities.
-This division into overlapping and nonoverlapping structures can be considered fundamental, as the approaches used to generate free energies, and thus perform sampling, are very different depending on whether or not microstates have defined probabilities in multiple ensembles or each microstate only belongs to one ensemble~\cite{Escobedo_unified_2005,abreu_framework_2006}.
-For example, reweighting methods are used to calculate free energies in the overlapping case; in the nonoverlapping case, one usually computes the free energy change between the sets using a derivative (like ABF or TI), or a visited states algorithm which accumulates probability locally in the collective variable.
-This particular division of methods is one that is not directly used in our classification, but shows up in the descriptions of the algorithm.
-Over time, future versions of this review will hopefully also examine and compare other such schemes that can be used to divide and classify in a hopefully optimally pedagogical manner.
+There are certainly other binary methods of classification that could be used which are not immediately obvious in the decisions tree in Figure~\ref{fig:scheme}.
+For example, there are two main ways to impart additional structure to a system in a way that can that can aid in enhanced sampling: \begin{itemize} \item One of these ways is to create partitions of configuration space that are completely non-overlapping; this can be done by creating ''level sets'' of a \hyperlink{ref:CV} {collective variable}, which all have the same value of some function of the coordinates, such as all the configurations with the same energy, or same distance between two specified particles, or same dihedral torsion between four particles.
+Collective variables generally should be defined on a contiguous region so that all values of interest can be visited. \item The second main way to add structure to a system is to create new ensembles that all share the same configurations, but for which their probabilities in each ensemble are different.
+For example, each separate ensemble could have a different temperature, meaning that configurations of different energies will have different probabilities in each ensemble.
+Alternatively, different ensembles could have a harmonic bias centered around a different point in \hyperlink{ref:CV} {CV} space for each ensemble, creating ensembles that are centered around different values of the CV.
+Generally, to be useful, the different ensembles must be interconnected by sharing at least some configurations that have non-negligible probabilities in multiple ensembles.
+Each ensemble need not overlap with \emph{all} other ensembles, but there must be a interconnected network such that one can move stepwise between all the ensembles. \end{itemize} This division into non-overlapping (partitioning) and overlapping structure is a fundamental one, because the algorithms used to calculate free energies and perform sampling, are different in the two cases.
+This is because different algorithms are needed depending on whether or not \hyperlink{ref:Microstate} {microstates} have defined probabilities in multiple ensembles or each microstate only belongs to one ensemble~\cite{Escobedo_unified_2005,abreu_framework_2006}.
+For example, when moving between ensemble members in the overlapping case, one generally uses Monte Carlo methods to generate moves to neighboring states.
+In the non-overlapping case, one usually uses standard dynamics to change between values of collective variables, but with the effect of any biases as a function of collective variables back-calculated to determine the resulting forces on the system.
+This particular division of methods is one that is not directly used in our classification, but shows up repeatedly in the descriptions of the algorithm.
+We have thus indicated this division using a green (partitioning) and purple (overlapping) coloring scheme in Figure~\ref{fig:scheme}.